bstarynk/old-melt-monitor/jit-doc.md

 attribute (a predefined item of kind `type`, like `item` or `locked_item` or `integer` or `value` etc..).

+## Blocks
+Blocks are items of kind `block`

+## Statements

+Statements are generally nodes.
+A statement which is a block item is understood as an unconditional jump to that item block.
+The connective of a statement node is called the statement operation or stmt-op.

 [markdown]: http://daringfireball.net/projects/markdown/syntax
 "markdown syntax"